openfheorg/openfhe-network-examples/README.md

 in the build directory after running each example to be sure there is no overlap of nodes between examples.

+Please look at the `scripts/authentication` directory to determine the appropriate directory names to use.

 # Running The Examples

 Before running the examples, copy the `demoData` folder into the build